GA-CyberWorkforceAcademy/GTA-Labs/telnet.md

 - Select the correct adapter and start capturing traffic.

-- No packets should apear in the Wireshark window until you are interacting between the client and server containers in the next steps.
+- No packets should appear in the Wireshark window until you are interacting between the client and server containers in the next steps.

 Determine the server IP address